When is Father Brown back on TV?

 Saints protect us!
 The prayers of Father Brown followers have been answered, with the information that the crime-solving priest (performed by Harry Potter’s Mark Williams) is returning for an eighth season.

-Right here’s the whole lot you should about Father Brown season eight…
+Right here’s the whole lot you have to about Father Brown season eight…

-- These are the preferred BBC exhibits world wide – and the outcomes are a bit bizarre
+- These are the preferred BBC reveals around the globe – and the outcomes are a bit bizarre

-- Every part you should know concerning the solid of Father Brown
+- Every little thing you have to know in regards to the forged of Father Brown

-- HEARALPUBLICIST publication: get the newest TV and leisure information direct to your inbox
+- HEARALPUBLICIST publication: get the most recent TV and leisure information direct to your inbox

 When is Father Brown season eight on TV?

-The ten-part daytime collection begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues day by day on the identical time on weekdays.
+The ten-part daytime sequence begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues every day on the similar time on weekdays.

-The collection additionally historically airs on PBS within the US, and on BBC UKTV and ABC in Australia.

 What’s Father Brown about?